Nexints/open-bot/README.md

 > [!WARNING]
-> This is a open-source Discord server.
+> This is a open-source Discord bot (that functions like a server).
 I am not liable for any plugins that are installed, excluding the ones already here.
 Do not contact me if you have problems and are running third party plugins.
 >
 > This is PRE-PRE-ALPHA SOFTWARE!
 While I can try to fix as many bugs as possible, I am not liable for any problems this server software has.
 Use at your own risk.